jerng/studies/web-component-studies/README.md

 	- … by extending its (“template” Element’s) .content DocumentFragment into a ShadowRoot,
 	- … attaching that ShadowRoot to its (“template” Element’s) parent Element as its shadow root, and
 	- … then removing itself (“template” Element) from the node tree, which
-	- … in essence, saving you a few manual steps, without doing anything unique.
+	- … in essence, saves you a few manual steps, without doing anything unique.

 ## 1. Nodes
 - Node is a fundamental DOM interface.